contentstack/contentstack-python/README.md

 ### Advanced Queries

-You can query for content types, entries, assets and more using our Java API Reference.
+You can query for content types, entries, assets and more using our Python API Reference.

 [Python API Reference Doc](https://www.contentstack.com/docs/platforms/python/api-reference/)